release-engineering/pubtools-quay/docs/source/tag_images.rst

 .. py:module:: pubtools._quay.tag_images

 Entrypoint used for copying an image to a destination/multiple destinations.
 If specified, copying operation may be performed on a remote machine via SSH.
-Optionally, a UMB message may be sent containing the information of tagged images.

 CLI reference